Krisseck/hki-traffic-predict/README.md

 ## Usage

+Check the `active_model` variable for which model will be used

+Then run:

 > python train.py

-Trains the model and saves it as `simple-sequential.h5`
+That trains the model and saves it as the name of the activei\_model variable, like `dense_1.h5`

 ## Other